 Savasana was Frank Glass’s number one yoga pose.
 It meant the class was winding down, all the physically challenging work was over, and he was confident he could do it right, since it only involved laying on the floor, letting your belly go soft, and breathing.

-He didn’t think it had anything to do with acknowledging mortality or making friends with death.
+He didn’t think it had anything to do with acknowledging mortality or making friends with death, like some people thought.
 He thought of it as slowing down, letting his body get both heavy and light, and being in the few minutes between the nothing that isn’t there and the nothing that is.

 Like many things near and dear to one’s heart it was over before he knew it and before he knew it everyone was sitting upright cross-legged.
 The instructor saluted the class.